rvalsot/General-Programming/oo.md

 Notes from this [video](https://www.youtube.com/watch?v=lbXsrHGhBAU)

 __Intro__

-Privilege data over action, rather than procedural's paradigm of a series of actions or functions.
+In this porgramming paradigm, we privilege data over action, rather than Procedural paradigm of a series of actions or functions.
 Here we have a bunch of data types.

 In OO, we think first on data types and after that on methods attached to it.

-_Class_: data type definition.
+We have a _Class_: data type definition.
 A compound data type of:
 	* _Field_: data member.
 	* _Method_: function mebmer.
 	* _Object/Instance_: actual piece of data.